camunda-community-hub/micronaut-camunda-platform-7/README.md

 </dependency>
 ```

-And also add the annotation processor to the `annotationProcessorPaths` element:
+And also add the annotation processor to every (!) `annotationProcessorPaths` element:

 ```xml
 <path>